neuroo/blacksheep/README.md

 - Support of common web technologies: web engine using WebKit (Qt port) to render JavaScript and CSS, support of netscape plugins for Flash, Silverlight, etc.
 - HTTP requests tampering (GET, POST, Cookie and Headers) by interception or request replay
-- Exploited XSS that trigger an alert/prompt will be automatically added to findings (based on JavaScript engine runtime events monitoring)
+- Exploited XSS that trigger an alert/prompt will be automatically added to findings (based on JavaScript engine runtime events monitoring), using the _sheep testing_ mode
 - Findings collection based on custom data structure, easy creation of findings based on HTTP history.
-Export in OFS (Open Finding Schema) later on
 - History of HTTP requests and responses
 - Web application informations for pen-testers: Site structure (simple tree sitemap), Application Flow Map with heuristics and view of all information for each node, Source code/DOM view with search, WebKit Inspector available for all pages, Record of user interactions (clicks, keyboard, etc.) on each web pages (Test case tab)
 - Partial support of URL rewriting rules
 - Direct JavaScript injection in DOM
 - Different transcoders available for charsets, encodings (URL encoding, Base64, etc.)
 - JavaScript and Python plugins support

+## Dependencies

+- Python 2.6, or 2.7
+- PyQt4 (need 4.7.X)
+- python-graph

+On OSX, you can fetch those PyQt4:

+	sudo port install py27-pyqt4

+And `python-graph` can be fetch using easy_install:

+	easy_install python-graph-core

+The windows version of PyQt4 can be downloaded at [riverbankcomputing](http://www.riverbankcomputing.co.uk/software/pyqt/download), and for Ubuntu's using `apt-get`.

+## Running BlackSheep

+To launch the GUI, you simply need to run `sheep.py`:

+	python sheep.py

+that should be it.